-Head restraints help to limit head motion in the event of a rear collision.
-Adjust your head restraint so that it is located directly or as close as possible behind your head.
+The purpose of these head restraints is to help limit head motion in the event of a rear collision.
+To properly adjust your head restraints, lift the head restraint so that it is located directly behind your head or as close to that position as possible.

-The head restraints can be moved up by pulling up on the head restraint.
+The head restraints can be moved up and down.